 Enforcement conferences are scheduled based upon one of the following: 1) A PACSES generated delinquent (30 days) list printed at the end of each month; 2) Referrals from DRO coworkers that may have noticed noncompliance; 3) Data Integrity Lists (clean-up) from PACSES periodically generated to enhance enforcement; 4) Complaints from plaintiffs/obligees.

 To collect support payments, various enforcement remedies are used by DRO including wage attachments, automatic bank withdrawals, Financial Institution Data Matches, bank account seizures, federal and state tax return intercepts, drivers and professional license suspensions, as well as DR enforcement conferences and contempt hearings.
 When an obligor fails to pay support in accordance with the Court's order, the obligor is scheduled for an enforcement conference.
 If payment is not received or otherwise resolved at the conference or the defendant fails to appear, the case is scheduled for Contempt Court, which is held within 4-6 weeks thereafter.
 Notices are mailed to last known addresses of both plaintiff/obligee and defendant/obligor.
-As of January 2013 Contempt Court proceedings are heard by Judges John Cherry and Bernard Coates.
+Contempt Court proceedings are heard by Judges Jeanne Turgeon and William Tully.

 For more information about Dauphin County Domestic Relations Office: Click Here

 All custody cases filed in the Prothonotary's Office are scheduled generally within 30 days for a Conciliation Conference before a Conciliation Officer.
 If the case does not settle before the Conciliator, it is assigned to a civil court judge by the Deputy Court Administrator.

 Upon receiving assignment of a custody matter, Judge Turgeon issues the following standard scheduling order: